zowe/zowe-explorer-vscode/README.md

 ### Issue Modify Command

+Use the modify command to pass information to a job or started task

 1. Right cick the Job you want to issue the modify command on.
 2. Click the **Issue Modify Command** button.